 ABOUT GREAT MN SCHOOLS

-MN Comeback incubated Great MN Schools, which is now an independent nonprofit organization focused on investing in high-quality and high-potential schools.
+MN Comeback incubated Great MN Schools, which is now an independent nonprofit organization focused on investing in high-potential and high performing schools.
 It will remain closely affiliated with MN Comeback’s growing coalition of schools, education groups and funders developing a citywide plan to ensure low-income children have access to an excellent education in great schools.
 Together, MN Comeback and GMS will intentionally develop 50 additional great schools by providing the critical resources and conditions that high-performing schools need to succeed and grow — funding, leaders, teachers, policy and facilities.
 By this unique strategy of building on success, MN Comeback offers the most concrete path to ensure that by 2025 all children in Minneapolis — no matter the color of their skin or their socio-economic status — will have access to a rigorous and relevant education.

 Great MN Schools has this year provided funding to support school replication at Hiawatha Academies and a growth strategy at Prodeo Academy.
 Currently, Great MN Schools is evaluating a school turnaround proposal and has submitted a request for proposals from three Community Partnership Schools in the Minneapolis district.